cynthiaouyang/shop/README.md

 Shopping website
 =============

 ### Shopping website repo includes the source code for a shopping website with a Backend Administration Platform.

-This website build up with java and use Spring Hibernate and Struts framework with jsp and jstl, MySQL
+This website build up with java and use Spring Hibernate and Struts framework with jsp, html5, css3, bootstrap, jquery, javascript, jstl, MySQL

 ```
 The website is deploy on http://shop-cynthia.rhcloud.com/